-Important: A doctor will need to collect the blood sample required for this test.
-The sample collection kit will be sent directly to your doctor.
+Important: A trained professional will need to collect the blood sample required for this test.
+Upon confirmation of your order, we will email you a recommendation for one of our affiliated Pathology Collection Centres close to you.
+The sample collection kit will be sent directly to the collector once confirmed.

 Results can be available in as little as 10-14 working days from receipt of your samples and will be sent directly to your referring GP.
 Please note turnaround time starts from the moment samples reach our laboratory.